yuanbei/Nars-Wiki/Procedural-Inference.md

 Every intelligent system needs a mechanism to achieve various goals.
 In NARS, this function is mainly carried out as procedural inference, which is inference on beliefs, events, goals, and actions.

-In NARS, the system's beliefs are represented as Judgments, each of which is a Narsese sentence, containing a Term as content, and a TruthValue indicating the evidential support to the content.
-An event is a special type of term whose truth-value is defined only during a certain period of time.
+In NARS, the system's beliefs are represented as Judgments, each of which is a Narsese sentence, containing a Statement as content, and a TruthValue indicating the evidential support to the content.
+An event is a special type of statement whose truth-value is defined only during a certain period of time.

-A Goal is similar to a Judgment, except that its content is an event and the "TruthValue" in it is not really the truth-value of the content, but its "degree of desire", or "desire-value", which is defined as the truth-value for the event to imply a virtual "desired situation" (see 1, page 142).
+A Goal is similar to a Judgment, except that its content is an event and the "TruthValue" in it is not really the truth-value of the content, but its "degree of desire", or "[desire-value](https://github.com/opennars/opennars/wiki/Desire-Value:-Definition-and-Examples)", which is defined as the truth-value for the event to imply a virtual "desired situation".

 An Action is what the system can do to cause changes in the outside (or inside) environment.
 Logically, it is an event that can be "realized", i.e., can be made to happen, by the system.

 As a general-purpose system, NARS can have any belief or goal, as far as its content can be expressed in Narsese, and they change from time to time as the system runs and interacts with its environment.
-On the contrary, in any concrete implementation of NARS, all of its actions are composed recursively from operations, with a constant set of built-in Operators.
+On the contrary, in any concrete implementation of NARS, all of its actions are composed recursively of operations, with a constant set of built-in Operators.

 ***

-### Actions
+### Operations

 Each operation consists of an operator and an argument list, like Op(A1, ..., An).
-From a logical point of view, it is a statement <(*, {SELF}, A1, ..., An) {-- Op>, where the subject is a product indicating a temporal relation between the system itself and the arguments, the predicate is the type of the relation, and the relation is Instance, since operations are countable.
+From a logical point of view, it is a statement <(*, {SELF}, A1, ..., An) {-- Op>, where the subject is a product indicating a temporary relation between the system itself and the arguments, the predicate is the type of relation, and the copula is Instance, since operations are countable.

 In the current implementation, adding an operator into the system means